organization-example1/website/README.md

 update on github site.

-update on a local site.
+update on a local site. updating same line